 Running the Road to Recovery

 As Rudy put it, “nobody comes to Haven on a winning streak,” but having reinvented himself through running and becoming “more than he thought he could be,” he is sharing the secret of his success with peers in the NRS program.
 Where new faces might lack self-confidence, he is providing support and encouragement, just as the Street2Feet community did for him.
-Rudy now works in the Qualfon Call Center located on the Haven for Hope campus.
-At Qualfon, he resolves customer service related issues.
-This employment opportunity offers Rudy the resources to manage finances and will eventually assist him transitioning off campus.
+Rudy now works in a customer service role which has given him skills he can use in many roles.
+This employment opportunity also offers Rudy the resources to manage finances and will eventually assist him transitioning off-campus.

 After only 6 months of training, he completed the 2018 San Antonio Rock’n’Roll half-marathon.
 Rudy is especially proud to have reunited with his family and baby sister, Lizette, who crossed the finish line with him.
 Rudy’s story highlights how collaboration with partners helps Haven for Hope clients transform their lives.